sanjayV/ng-image-slider/README.md

-# Angular Responsive Image Slider with Lightbox
+# Angular Image Slider with Lightbox

-An Angular image slider with lightbox popup.
+An Angular responsive image slider with lightbox popup.
 Also support youtube and mp4 video urls.

 ## Features!